oliwerin/oliwer-me/src/pages/posts/learning-elixir-and-phoenix-as-a-frontend-developer.md

 I should emphasize that while I was able to juggle both frontend and backend tasks, there were times when I had to focus more on one of them.
 This was either due to the nature of the project I was working on or the preferences and capacity of other developers on the team.
 Therefore, there were times when I had to pause my Elixir learning and return to it later.

 While I now feel confident in Elixir, I hesitate to consider myself an expert just yet.
-I haven't delved into more advanced language concepts like meta programming, and I feel I have room to improve in understanding server infrastructure.
+I haven't delved into more advanced language concepts like meta-programming, and I feel I have room to improve in understanding server infrastructure.
 However, I am fluent in writing most new features and debugging issues.
+To broaden my understanding and grasp the finer details, I'm currently reading "[Elixir in Action](https://www.manning.com/books/elixir-in-action-third-edition)", which I highly recommend.

 ## The Good